flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 {{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsKeyGetterValueGetter.js", "bg": "inline", "defaultCodeOpen": false}}

+### Rows with missing groups

+If the grouping key of some grouping criteria is `null` or `undefined` for a row.
+Then the grid will consider that this row do not have a value for those groups and will inline it for those groups.

+{{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsRowsWithMissingGroups.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Group expansion

 Use the `defaultGroupingExpansionDepth` prop to expand all the groups up to a given depth when loading the data.